Skip to main content

 Start with your local charity shop, eBay Link opens in a new window or Facebook Marketplace Link opens in a new window, all great places for finding pre-loved furniture, leftover paint, spare wallpaper and fittings at bargain prices.
 Just be willing to put in some time to searching for the right item and thinking creatively.
 “You really don’t need a lot of money to bring a big change to a room,” said one of our interior enthusiasts and these simple, statement hacks prove it so, go on, be inspired.

-1. Transform old worktops with Fablon plastic sheeting
+1. Transform an old kitchen with vinyl wrap

 2. Add texture and new handles to old furniture